ya0guang/PoBF/enclave/README.md

 However, PoBF dont't expect unsafe code in its core components (e.g., the typestate and computation tasks).
 This is because that unsafe code has the ability to steal or leak privacy, such as reading raw (`Decrypted`) data and write outside the enclave.

+- Raw Pointer Dereference

+Unsafe code can dereference raw pointers, which means that an attacker may steal the secrets embedded in protected data structures, or even write them out to the insecure world given a pointer to the normal world.
+An attacker can leverage unsafe Rust to nearly leak secret out.

+- Other Unsafe Operations

+Unsafe blocks could also easily break the secruity rules encoforced by Rust x(e.g., borrow checker and lifetime checker).
+Attacker can thus introduce memory errors to the code, leading to potential secret leak or residue.

 ### `vio_private`